 Master Gargouillade With These 6 Tips

 Gargouillade was a trademark step for Margaret Tracey.
-Now, the Boston Ballet School director helps the next generation of dancers acquire this “magical little movement.”
+Now, the lauded dance educator helps the next generation of dancers acquire this “magical little movement.”
 Here’s how.

 To prepare for gargouillade, Margaret Tracey recommends practicing petit battement battu on pointe (“particularly serré,” she says) and fast double ronds de jambe en l’air, especially in the center with a relevé or a jump.
 In pas de chat, focus on getting off the ground quickly.
 Then, says Tracey, “there’s hope that gargouillade will fall into place.”